The Complete Travel Guide to the Golden Triangle in India

-- The size of the crowd at each of the sights can be fairly outrageous.
+- The size of the crowd at each of the sights in the Golden Triangle of India can be fairly outrageous.
 You should be prepared to be approached by people asking for money or trying to sell you trinkets, and make sure you keep your belongings safe as there are pickpockets hanging around major landmarks.

 - If you are a female traveler, leave your shorts, tube tops and anything exposing your arms and legs at home.
 Because it can get quite chilly in the mornings and evenings (yes, it does get cold in India!), you should bring a light jacket and scarf as well.

 - In order to get a local SIM card, you will need to provide a copy of your passport and passport photo.
 Airtel has a booth in the arrivals hall at Delhi airport and you can purchase a local SIM card for 1100 Rupees (or less if you visit an Airtel shop in the city).
 You get 1 GB a day and the SIM is valid for 30 days.